-Your training request status will be available on the AFSP candidate home page.
-Each training request you have entered into the system will be listed in the Current Flight Training Applications section of the AFSP home page after login.
-You can find descriptions of each status type online.
+Your security threat assessment request status will be available through your account on the FTSP candidate home page.
+Each training event you have entered into the system will be listed in the Current Flight Training Applications section of the FTSP home page after login.
+You can find descriptions of each status type on the web site.

-Note: you may cancel a training request that is in the Draft status by going to Step 7 of the request, clicking on the Edit link for that request, and clicking the “Delete Training Request” button.
+Note: you may cancel a security threat assessment that is in the Draft status by going to Step 7 of the request, clicking on the Edit link for that request, and clicking the “Delete Training Request” button.

-The flight school must acknowledge your training request before your application proceeds further.
-TSA will send the flight school an email requesting confirmation of your training request after it has been submitted.
+The flight training provider must acknowledge your training request before your application proceeds further.
+TSA will send the flight training provider an email requesting confirmation of your training request after it has been submitted.

-Once the flight school confirms your request, you will be e-mailed instructions to pay the $130 processing fee by credit card on TSA’s website.
+Once the flight training provider confirms your request, you will be e-mailed instructions to pay the $130 processing fee by credit card on TSA’s website.
 Click here for guidance and information regarding the processing fee payment.

-Upon receiving payment, TSA will email both you and the flight school an email with the subject “Preliminary Approval.”
+Upon receiving payment, TSA will email both you and the flight training provider an email with the subject “Preliminary Approval.”
 THIS DOES NOT GRANT YOU PERMISSION TO RECEIVE TRAINING.
 This email simply confirms that TSA has received the application and fee, but they still need to receive your fingerprints.
-If you do not receive the preliminary decision within 7 business days, contact the TSA Help Desk at [email protected].
+After TSA has received your fingerprints, if you do not receive the preliminary decision within 7 business days, contact the TSA Help Desk at [email protected].

 If the decision is favorable, see the next step.